mlochbaum/rhsort/README.md

 # Robin Hood Sort: the algorithm for uniform data

-Robin Hood Sort is a stable numeric sorting algorithm that achieves performance several times better than the fastest comparison sorts on uniformly random arrays, with worst-case performance similar to a hybrid merge sort.
-It's in a similar category to counting sort and radix sort (and switches to counting sort on small ranges), but can be useful for large ranges where counting sort isn't applicable, and can be better than radix sort for large element sizes or small arrays.
+Robin Hood Sort is a stable numeric sorting algorithm that achieves performance several times better than the fastest comparison sorts on uniformly random arrays, with worst-case performance similar to a bad hybrid merge sort.
+It's in a similar category to counting sort and radix sort (and switches to counting sort on small ranges), but works on any range unlike counting sort, and can be better than radix sort for large element sizes or small arrays.

     Best     Average        Worst       Memory      Stable      Deterministic
     n        n log log n    n log n     n           Yes         Yes

 The version given here is not well-tested, is only written for 4-byte integers, and will definitely fail on arrays containing both the minimum and maximum possible integer.
 Please don't use it directly.
-The main purpose of this repository is to show the radix sort people that a great benchmark on random data doesn't mean much.
-The main purpose of Robin Hood sort is to be used as a possible base case in quicksort algorithms like fluxsort and pdqsort, in order to take advantage of ranges where a uniform distribution seems likely and beat those radix sorts once and for all.
+Robin Hood Sort is mainly intended as an alternative algorithm when sampling has determined that an array is probably close enough to uniform, so I hope to integrate it into more reliable algorithms in the future.

 Compared below are merge sort [quadsort](https://github.com/scandum/quadsort), top-of-the-line hybrid quicksorts [pdqsort](https://github.com/orlp/pdqsort) and [fluxsort](https://github.com/scandum/fluxsort), and radix sorts [wolfsort](https://github.com/scandum/wolfsort) (also a bit of a hybrid) and [ska_sort_copy](https://probablydance.com/2016/12/02/investigating-radix-sort/) (note that most benchmarks are based on the slower in-place [ska_sort](https://probablydance.com/2017/01/17/faster-sorting-algorithm-part-2/)).
 If you're wondering, Timsort is no good with integer arrays like this, and single-core IPS⁴o loses to the quicksorts on random data.